FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 determines to be appropriate.

-Once the server accepts the provisioning method, it then replies with an EAP method which MUST match the one proposed by the supplicant in the NAI.
+Once the server accepts the provisioning method, it then replies with an EAP method which MUST match the one proposed by the peer in the NAI.
 The EAP process then proceeds as per the EAP state machine outlined in {{RFC3748}}.